arahman-webdev/typescript-assingment-1/README.md

 # About Types

-1. Used to define a wide variety of types:
+1. Used to define many kinds of types:
     The type alias can represent not only the shape of objects but also primitive types (like string or number), union types (e.g., string | number), intersection types (combining multiple types), tuples, and more.
 This flexibility makes type very versatile for complex type definitions.
-2. Supports extension using intersection (&):
+2. extended using intersection (&):
     You can combine or extend types by using the intersection operator (&).
 This allows you to create new types by merging properties from multiple existing types.
 3. Cannot be merged like interfaces:
     Unlike interfaces, type aliases do not support declaration merging.
 If you declare the same type name multiple times, TypeScript will throw an error.
 This ensures that type definitions are explicit and unambiguous.